 - Mr. Fanservice: Chuck performed shirtless on plenty of occasions.

-- New Sound Album: Human and Symbolic.
+- New Sound Album: Human (which began their venture into Technical Death Metal) and Symbolic (which marked a venture into a more progressive direction).
 Also averted, as Schuldiner started Control Denied to be more progressive (and change vocalists) without "betraying" fans of Death's Harsh Vocals.

 - Progressive Metal: The latter four albums.